jiaqingxie/infosec-lab/Readme.md

 HS 2020: [charlotteout](https://github.com/charlotteout/Information-Security-Stuff), [YukariSonz](https://github.com/YukariSonz/ETHZ_inforsec_lab)

-Also by convenience to the lab sheets, I have moved the handouts outside which are located under the main folder.
+Also by convenience to the lab sheets, I have moved the handouts outside which are located under the handout folder.
 If you find those information helpful, I would appreciate if you can star this repo.
 Thank you :)

 ### Important information